CardanoTokenIO/ProoOfPost/getting-started/the-post-token.md

 # The $POST Token

-The **$POST** token is the native utility token of the **Utxo Maestro Protocol**, designed to power a revolutionary ecosystem on Cardano.
+The **$POST** token is the native utility token of the **Proof of Post Protocol**, designed to power a revolutionary ecosystem on Cardano.
 Built with innovative tokenomics and value-accrual mechanisms, $POST serves as the cornerstone of our decentralized platform.

 ## Token Overview